What Does Facebook Do to Your Photos?

 Facebook is one of the most popular tools to share your photos with friends & family.
 For a regular user is easy to do, as they don’t differentiate the quality from their computer to Facebook.
 But photographers found that their images are heavily compressed after upload.

-If you are a photographer, Facebook is a window to the world that can make grow up your business as no one else.
+If you are a photographer, Facebook is a window to the world that can make grow up your business like no one else.
 There you will share your jobs, so you must keep the maximum quality of your images.

 This guide will give you the best tips for uploading images to Facebook and keep as much quality as possible.
 From optimum sizes and file types to pro-tips to avoid blurry pictures on Facebook.
 So when you come back from your next photo tour, you will know how to manage to show your photos with the best quality.

 Why are my Facebook photos so low quality?